-Importance of the CJDAC
+Importance of the CUIDAC

-Criminal justice professionals require precise, consistent, and valuable data metrics to understand how people move through the criminal justice system and how related policy and financial changes impact public safety.
-The CJDAC will serve as a vital resource for criminal justice professionals and agencies, providing access to aggregated data around areas of critical concern and informing policy and procedural changes that lead to decreased crime and improved safety.
+Criminal justice professionals require precise, consistent, and valuable data metrics to understand how people move through the criminal justice system, how unresolved urban issues impact that movement, and how related policy and financial changes impact public safety.
+The CUIDAC will serve as a vital resource for criminal justice professionals and agencies, providing access to aggregated data around areas of critical concern and informing policy and procedural changes that lead to decreased crime and improved safety.

 Centralized access to data will lead to improved communication and efficacy within the criminal justice system.
 Centralization eliminates redundant data and improves overall data quality, providing comprehensive insights into crime trends and supporting data-informed decision making and policy formulation.
-In addition, the CJDAC will produce public reports and web information, increasing transparency and accountability, which will in turn promote public trust.
+In addition, the CUIDAC will produce public reports and web information, increasing transparency and accountability, which will in turn promote public trust.

-Currently, no single agency in greater Houston tracks crime data across the region and provides the correlations and pattern recognitions necessary to assist those working in the criminal justice system with combatting crime more systematically, efficiently, and effectively.
+Currently, no single agency in greater Houston tracks crime data across the region and provides the correlations with urban issues and pattern recognitions necessary to assist those working in the criminal justice system with combating crime more systematically and preventing crime more effectively.
 With a single hub tracking crimes such as murder and other violent offenses, human trafficking, drug trafficking, and cybercrime, the region's law enforcement agencies will be better equipped to support victims and identify and arrest perpetrators.
-As more data are collected, the CJDAC will develop predictive analytics with the help of AI to predict trends and prevention strategies.
-Finally, the CJDAC will lead to innovation in the training of data and technology informed criminal justice professionals, supporting continuous improvement and improved outcomes for students majoring in such areas as criminal justice, data analytics, artificial intelligence, and cyber security.
+As more data are collected, the CUIDAC will develop predictive analytics with the help of AI to predict trends and prevention strategies.

+Finally, the CUIDAC will lead to innovation in the training of data and technology informed criminal justice professionals, supporting continuous improvement and improved outcomes for students majoring in such areas as criminal justice, data analytics, artificial intelligence, and cyber security.